 Article VIII - Establish Transfer Procedures

 This section defines what happens when a member exits the company.
 It should state how their shares are split, distributed, and reimbursed.
 Also, it should note how their interest will be valued for the purpose of a transfer.
-Additionally, specify if members can transfer their part of the ownership of the LLC and in what way.
+Be sure to specify if members can transfer their part of the ownership of the LLC and in what way.

 - Nominee - A nominee is a third-party public representative for an LLC that allows the LLC to own property without it becoming public knowledge.
 This section states that the title to the company’s assets should be held in the LLC’s name or in the name of a nominee, like an attorney or title company.